-- The seat belts, the side air bags and curtain and air bags are most effective when you are sitting well back and upright in the seat with both feet on the floor.
-The side air bag and curtain and air bag inflate with great force.
+• The seat belts, the side air bags and curtain and rollover air bags are most effective when you are sitting well back and upright in the seat.
+The side air bag and curtain and rollover air bag inflate with great force.
 Do not allow anyone to place their hand, leg or face near the side air bag on the side of the seatback of the front seat or near the side roof rails.
-Do not allow anyone sitting in the front seats to extend their hand out of the window or lean against the door.
-Some examples of dangerous riding positions are shown in the previous illustrations. - Do not use seat covers on the front seatbacks.
-They may interfere with side air bag inflation.
+Do not allow anyone sitting in the front seats or rear outboard seats to extend their hand out of the window or lean against the door.
+Some examples of dangerous riding positions are shown in the previous illustrations.